Trolleybus: Use and preservation

-There are currently 300 cities or metropolitan areas where trolleybuses are operated, and more than 500 additional trolleybus systems have existed in the past.
+There are currently around 260 cities or metropolitan areas where trolleybuses are operated, and more than 550 additional trolleybus systems have existed in the past.
 For an overview, by country, see Trolleybus usage by country, and for complete lists of trolleybus systems by location, with dates of opening and (where applicable) closure, see List of trolleybus systems and the related lists indexed there.

-Of the systems existing as of 2012, the majority are located in Europe and Asia, including 85 in Russia and 43 in Ukraine.
-However, there are eight systems existing in North America and nine in South America.
+Of the systems existing as of 2012, the majority were located in Europe and Asia, including 85 in Russia and 43 in Ukraine.
+However, there were eight systems existing in North America and nine in South America.
+In 2025, the largest concentrations by region were the 85 systems in the Council of Europe countries (the European Union plus Switzerland and Norway), 75 in Russia, and 35 in Ukraine.

 Trolleybuses have been preserved in most of the countries where they have operated.
 The United Kingdom has the largest number of preserved trolleybuses with more than 110, while the United States has around 70.
 Most preserved vehicles are on static display only, but a few museums are equipped with a trolleybus line, allowing trolleybuses to operate for visitors.
 Museums with operational trolleybus routes include three in the UK – the Trolleybus Museum at Sandtoft, the East Anglia Transport Museum, and the Black Country Living Museum – and three in the United States – the Illinois Railway Museum, the Seashore Trolley Museum, and the Shore Line Trolley Museum – but operation of trolleybuses does not necessarily occur on a regular schedule of dates at these museums.

-System of eBRT

-Trolleybuses are also used in bus rapid transit systems (electrified bus rapid transit, eBRT), the current routes are listed below: